-Today, I visited one of your stores.
+Today, I visited one of your Forever 21 stores near me.
 I know, it was wishful thinking even hoping that there would be a plus size section inside those 3000+ square feet, as so often clothing sizes end at L in your stores.
-But my best friend had some (plus size) jeans to exchange, and as you can see I’m a plus size fashion blogger, so I thought maybe I’d pick something cute out for myself.
+But my best friend had some (Forever 21 plus size) jeans to exchange, and as you can see I’m a plus size fashion blogger, so I thought maybe I’d pick something cute out for myself.
 I spent $100 ordering things from your store online just last week, like I do most months.
 It’s not easy to find affordable clothing for people my size, and though your size 3x is snug on me I can make it work, and 6 items for $100 ain’t bad.

 Then we were left to “shop”.
 It was, in a word, horrifying.